CoastCast

 • REST API built with FastAPI and hosted on Render

-• Beach detail endpoint that stitches together weather, buoy, and alert data into one response
+• Beach detail endpoint that combines weather, buoy, and alert data into one response

-• Query parameter filtering for beaches by county, lake, and status
+• Filter beaches by county, lake, and status using query params

 Frontend - SwiftUI

-• Beach detail view with temperature card, conditions grid, and alert banner
+• Beach detail screen with temperature, conditions, and an alert banner

 Code Snippets

-A few of the more interesting pieces from the backend and iOS client.
+A few pieces from the backend and iOS app that I thought were worth showing.

 Python